Aims

 Year Overview

 In Year 7, students are introduced to the working world by exploring a wide variety of jobs and careers.
 They make connections between our school values (Work Hard, Aim High, & Be Kind) and how these are essential for success in the workplace.
-Students begin to learn explicitly about skills, and are introduced to the language of the eight SkillsBuilder ‘essential skills’ for employers:
+They learn about the language of skills and how employers use these to describe traits desired by employers.

 Students begin to identify their interests.
-They learn how recording and reflecting on their experiences in-and-out of the classroom can support them in making career choices.
+They learn how recording and reflecting on their experiences in-and-out of the classroom can support them in making informed future study and career choices.

 From Spring term, students begin to use the Unifrog platform to: